 - Source: SYKES Home Work at Home page

-- How to apply: Create a free account on the SYKES Home website and fill out the online application for consideration
+- How to apply: Search job openings on the SYKES Home website and fill out the online application for consideration

 - What you’ll do: Various work-from-home positions available in customer service, consulting, and sales support